Recent discussions

 ILCOR Staff

-I agree with the recommendations. -
+I agree with the recommendations.
+All infant resuscitations should start at 21% and titrate up as required. -

 ILCOR Staff